Mount Santubong: History

-According to Hikayat Datuk Merpati, a heavenly person hailed from the Java island, namely Rajah Paribata Sri had three sons, namely Radin Depati, Radin Urei Sri and Radin Gosti.
+There are many versions of the Datu Merapati stories, who is believed to be the ancestor of all the Malays in Sarawak.
+One of the earliest version was recorded by Harold H. Everett and John Hewitt in 1909.
+In this story, there was a heavenly person, namely Rajah Paribata Sri, who had three sons, namely Radin Depati, Radin Urei Sri and Radin Gosti.
 Radin Depati was married to Dayang Suri, a daughter of the Johor Sultanate.
 He went to Tanjung Datu and started to rule the area as "Datu Merpati" while his wife took the title of "Datu Permaisuri".
 Meanwhile, his brother, Urei Sri became the king of Sambas after marrying a queen there.
 However, the Santubong area (155 km east of Tanjung Datu) was infested with man-eating crocodiles, and the people decided to wage a war on the crocodiles.
 Eventually, the crocodiles were driven away after suffering a heavy loss of men.
 The men beheaded a large crocodile of 9 fathom (about 16.4 metres) in length.
 The head of the crocodile was left at the Santubong beach, known today as "Batu Boyak" rock formation.
 The Malays then started to call the Santubong area "Negri Batu Boiak".
-After that, Datu Permaisuri gave birth to a son named Chipang Merpati and a daughter named Dayong Sri Bulan.
+After that, Datu Permaisuri gave birth to a son named Chipang Merpati, a daughter named Dayong Sri Bulan and a dragon.
 Datu Merpati then went to Sadong (78 km southeast of Santubong) and married a Dayak woman there, giving rise to a class of noblemen there.
 After the Merpati family went back to Batu Boiak, Chipang Merpati assumed the throne as the Raja.
 Meanwhile, Datu Merpati and his wife went back to Tanjung Datu to spend their retirement life there.

-In another version of the story, wife of Datu Merpati gave birth to a son named Merpati Jepang and a daughter named Dayang Sri Bulan.
-The large crocodile was beheaded by Datu Merpati Jepang, the ruler of Santubong kingdom, because the crocodiles were mating and disturbing the evening prayer of Datu Merpati Jepang.
+On the other hand, the Malays largely based their story of Datu Merapati on Hikayat Datuk Marapati, authored by Haji Mohamad Tahir bin Abdul Ghani in 1939, which is written in the Jawi script.
+In this version of the story, the wife of Datu Merpati gave birth to a son named Merpati Jepang, a daughter named Dayang Sri Bulan and a dragon.
+The large crocodile was beheaded by Datu Merpati Jepang, when he became the ruler of Santubong kingdom, because the crocodiles were mating and disturbing the evening prayer of Datu Merpati Jepang.
 Sanib Said, a former curator of Sarawak State Museum, claimed that the Santubong Kingdom lasted from 300 BCE to 1647 CE, corresponding to starting of southern Indian trade with Southeast Asia until the end of Sultanate of Sarawak.
 However, Sultan Tengah, who founded the Sultanate of Sarawak, despite his royal origin from Brunei, was not mentioned in an untitled poem (or syair) regarding Santubong written in 1885.
-Although Malay texts only mentioned agriculture as the main economic activity of Santubong, Sanib decided to link Santubong's economy to the archeological discovery of beads, precious metals, and iron there.
+Although the Malay text only mentioned agriculture as the main economic activity of Santubong, Sanib decided to link Santubong's economy to the archeological discovery of beads, precious metals, and iron there.